ajjaiyeola/Sales-Outreach-Automator/README.md

 <h3>Solution:</h3>

-I created a script that scanned my inbox and checks to see if any of the prospects I have previously emailed haved responded.
+I created a script that scanned my inbox and checks to see if any of the prospects I have previously emailed have responded.

 I built this solution in collaboration with a stranger on <a href="https://stackoverflow.com/questions/47167981/google-script-to-scan-gmail-inbox-and-write-to-spreadsheet-too-slow"> Stack Overflow</a>, who helped me to improve the speed of my script.